jina-ai/jina/README.md

     </td>
     <td>
       <h4><a href="https://jina.ai/2020/07/06/What-is-Neural-Search-and-Why-Should-I-Care.html">What is Neural Search?</a></h4>
-      High-level overview of neural search, how it works, and how it's different
+      What it is, how it works, and how it's different
-      <h4><a href="https://hanxiao.io/2020/08/02/Layer-of-Abstraction-when-Building-Tensorflow-for-Search/">Layer of Abstraction when Builing Jina</a></h4>
+      <h4><a href="https://hanxiao.io/2020/08/02/Layer-of-Abstraction-when-Building-Tensorflow-for-Search/">Jina's Layers of Abstraction</a></h4>
       Why do we build Jina and for whom?
-      <h4><a href="https://hanxiao.io/2020/10/19/A-Curated-List-of-Neural-Search-and-Jina-Framework-Designs/">A Curated List of Neural Search and Jina</a></h4>
+      <h4><a href="https://hanxiao.io/2020/10/19/A-Curated-List-of-Neural-Search-and-Jina-Framework-Designs/">Curated List of Neural Search and Jina</a></h4>
-      Curated content list about neural search and Jina
+      Comprehensive round-up on Jina's tech
     </td>
   <tr>
     <td>🐥</td>
     <td>
       <h4><a href="https://github.com/jina-ai/examples/tree/master/fashion-example-query">Search Hello-World with QueryLanguage</a></h4>
-      Use QueryLanguage to filter search results by category
+      Filter search results by category
       <h4><a href="https://github.com/jina-ai/examples/tree/master/southpark-search">Build a NLP Semantic Search with Transformers</a></h4>
-      Dig into Flows and Pods in a semantic text search
+      Dig into Flows and Pods
     </td>
     <td>
       <h4><a href="https://docs.jina.ai/chapters/flow/index.html">Using Flow API to Compose Your Jina Worldflow</a></h4>
-      Build your Flow with Python, YAML, or graphical Dashboard
+      With Python, YAML, or graphical Dashboard
       <h4><a href="https://docs.jina.ai/chapters/io/index.html">Input and Output Functions in Jina</a></h4>
       Data goes in, data comes out.
-Here's how that works
+Here's how
     </td>
   </tr>
 </table>